 If you are paid biweekly, you are paid every other Friday.
 Your department has a payroll schedule, or you can click here.

 - If you are paid monthly, you are paid on the last workday of the month.

 - If the pay date is a holiday or weekend, you will be paid on the last workday prior to the holiday.

-Since your marital status affects your benefits, you must visit the Office of Human Resources/Benefits unit with proof of the change.
+Since your marital status affects your benefits, you must visit Human Resources with proof of the change.
 This is necessary for the benefit enrollment processes.